FredrikPedersen/Learning_Kotlin/README.md

 ### Companion Objects

-- Companion objects allows you to access members of a class without instantiating the class, similar to the behaviour of static in Java
+- Companion objects allows you to access members of a class without instantiating the class, similar to the behaviour of static in Java.
-- Only one Companion object is allowed per class
+- Only one Companion object is allowed per class.
-- Naming the companion is optional
+- Naming the companion is optional.

 ````Kotlin
 class SomeClass {